 You can find your account number in a few places:

-- In UBTgo on the Account Details section of the Account Activity Screen
+- In UBTgo accessed through desktop or the mobile browser on the Account Details section of the Account Activity Screen

 - On your checks